untilde/paketti-manual/README.md

 8) Phrase Editor

 # Credits
-Paketti is a project by Esa Ruoho, a.k.a Lackluster.
+Paketti is a project by Esa Ruoho, a.k.a Lackluster (@esaruoho).
 More information [here](https://github.com/esaruoho/org.lackluster.Paketti.xrnx/blob/master/README.md#thanks).
+This documentation was originally started by @un